Computing and Using Minimal Polynomials: Introduction

 \section{Introduction}

+This paper describes both theoretical and practical aspects of computing minimal polyomials, with particular emphasis on our practical implementation in CoCoALib \citep{cocoalib} and \cocoa \citep{cocoa5}.
+It is organized into three parts: computing minimal polynomials over~$\FF_p$, computing minimal polynomials over~$\QQ$, and using minimal polynomials.

-In linear algebra it is frequently necessary to use non-linear objects such as minimal and characteristic polynomials since they encode fundamental information about endomorphisms of finite-dimensional vector spaces.
-It is well-known that if $K$ is a field and $R$ is a zero-dimensional affine $K$-algebra, \ie~a zero-dimensional algebra of type $R=K[x_1, \dots, x_n]/I$, then $R$ is a finite-dimensional $K$-vector space (see Proposition 3.7.1 of~\cite{KR1}).
-Consequently, it not surprising that minimal and characteristic polynomials can be successfully used to detect properties of~$R$.
+In linear algebra it is frequently necessary to use non-linear objects such as minimal and characteristic polynomials since they capture fundamental information about endomorphisms of finite-dimensional vector spaces.
+It is well-known that if $K$ is a field and $R$ is a zero-dimensional affine $K$-algebra (\ie~a zero-dimensional algebra of the form $R=K[x_1, \dots, x_n]/I$) then $R$ is a finite-dimensional $K$-vector space~---~\eg~see Proposition~3.7.1 of~\citep{KR1}.
+Consequently, it is not surprising that minimal and characteristic polynomials can be successfully used to detect properties of~$R$.

-This point of view was taken systematically in the new book~\cite{KR3} where the particular importance of minimal polynomials (rather greater than that of characteristic polynomials) emerged quite clearly.
+This point of view was taken systematically in the book by~\citet{KR3}, where the particular importance of minimal polynomials (rather greater than that of characteristic polynomials) emerged quite clearly.
+The book clarified one main advantage of minimal polynomials over characteristic polynomials, namely that minimal polynomials generalise to families of pairwise commuting endomorphisms, while characteristic polynomials do not.
 The book also described several algorithms which use minimal polynomials as a crucial tool.
-The approach taken there was a good source of inspiration for our research, so that we decided to dig into the theory of minimal polynomials, their uses, and their applications.
+The approach taken there was a good source of inspiration for our research, so we decided to delve into the theory of minimal polynomials, their uses, and their applications.

+Being such fundamental tools in linear algebra, minimal polynomials have played a prominent role in several branches of research over the last two centuries.
+As a consequence, it is impractical to track down all contributions to this theory.
+Two further sources of particular inspiration were the paper by~\citet{La}, where minimal polynomials were systematically used in the process of solving zero-dimensional systems of polynomial equations, and the paper by~\citet{BSS}, which contains a fine analysis of the complexity of computing minimal polynomials.